 You should initially raise any concerns you have with the case handler responsible for your case.
 Under this option your complaint and expression of dissatisfaction will be considered as having been withdrawn and having been resolved informally with the case handler on the basis of a general conveyancing query.
 You will have no right of referral to the Legal Ombudsman if you decide on this option

-If you cannot resolve your issues with your team leader you can refer the matter to our Client Care Manager, Tanya Hatton, who will endeavour to deal with any concerns which you have on an informal basis in accordance with Ross Coates client care policy.
+If you cannot resolve your issues with your team leader you can refer the matter to our Client Care Manager, Clare Brown, who will endeavour to deal with any concerns which you have on an informal basis in accordance with Ross Coates client care policy.
 This does not form part of the formal complaint procedure and will not initiate the relevant 8 week period to entitle you to refer the matter to the Legal Ombudsman.
 However this may give you a quicker resolution than the formal procedure.
 No review of the file is carried out under the informal client care procedure and her involvement will consist of raising your concerns with your team leader and trying to negotiate an amicable resolution between you.
 Under this option your complaint and expression of dissatisfaction will be considered as having been withdrawn and that you agree to your concerns being dealt with as general client care queries.
 You will have no right of referral to the Legal Ombudsman if you decide upon this option.
 However, you have the right to lodge a formal complaint with her under our formal complaints procedure, if you are not satisfied with the outcome of the informal client care procedure.

 SHe will review your file(s) and any other relevant documentation and send you a letter telling you how she proposes to deal with your complaint.
 Examples of what she might say in this letter are as follows: